cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 - **For Cocos Creator 2.x**

-    In order to ensure the smooth transition of an existing __Cocos Creator 2.4__ project, we will use v2.4 as the LTS (long-term support) version and provide continuous updates for the next **two years**!
+    In order to ensure the smooth transition of an existing __Cocos Creator 2.4__ project, Creator v2.4 will be used as the LTS (long-term support) version and provide continuous updates for the next **two years**!
 In **2021**, v2.4 will continue to be updated to provide bug fixes and new mini-game platform support to ensure the successful launch of your project; in **2022**, we will continue to provide developers with the key to v2.4 bug fixes to ensure the smooth operation of online games!
-Therefore,
+Therefore:

     - **Existing 2.x projects can continue to develop without compulsory upgrade to 3.0**.